Duaa-Hammad/Student-Planner/README.md

 # Student-Planner
-Website for individual user (student), to add courses, assign exams dates and assignments dates to each course, and setting reminders
+It is a personal scheduling web app for students to manage courses, exam dates, assignment deadlines, and receive reminder notifications — all in one place.